-Software costs: We capitalize certain costs incurred in connection with developing or obtaining internal-use software.
+Software costs for internal use: We capitalize certain costs incurred in connection with developing or obtaining internal-use software.
 Capitalized software costs are included in property and equipment on our consolidated balance sheets.
 Software costs that do not meet capitalization criteria are expensed when incurred.